hassanw/DataScienceCoursera/README.md

-datasciencecoursera
+Data Science Certification Track
 ===================

-The Data Scientist's Toolbox Repository for Course Project
+Repository for all courses of Data Science Certification Track offered on Coursera by Johns Hopkins University.